Penguins and Real Estate Investing

 Feb 28 – Mar 4: Antarctica

 We are at sea as we head back towards South America.
-In addition to the activities the rest of the passengers have, we will have a private sessions with just our group.
+In addition to the activities the rest of the passengers have, we will have five hours of private sessions focused on real estate investing.

 Mar 7: Disembark and Head Home